18F/health-tracking-course/collections/_rubric/oo-high-1.md

 A more mature product is going to be more focused on features and feature delivery.
 This makes sense once a team is well-gelled, communicating openly with the partner, and continuously delivering features and product on a bi-weekly basis.
 (This is the essence of agile software development.)

 A feature-based map may look a bit more like either a goal-oriented product map (a GO map) or a now/next/later map.
-Robbin Schuurman has a nice overview of both of these kinds of maps ({% link schuurman %}) that describes these; again, give this a read, and then come back.
+Robbin Schuurman has a nice overview of both of these kinds of maps ({% include link id="schuurman" %}) that describes these; again, give this a read, and then come back.

 ### All The Details

 Storymapping and product management is a whole set of subjects unto themselves.
 If you want to read more, you might browse:

 * Atlassian's *Agile Coach* website
-* Bree Davies has a nice article on roadmaps ({% link davies %}) that provides some additional context and background.
+* Bree Davies has a nice article on roadmaps ({% include link id="davies" %}) that provides some additional context and background.

 We don't want to bury you in material, so if you have time, give it a go.
 If not, go ahead and move on.
 This learning will require you to revisit sources from time-to-time as you encounter new situations and challenges, so fear not... there is more to be learned than can ever be learned...